noel-odero/Formative3/README.md

 We showed how posterior probability changes based on prior + evidence likelihood and illustrated the difference between P(A|B) and P(B|A).

+This implementation shows how Bayes’ Theorem bridges statistics and natural language processing (NLP).
+By quantifying the relationship between keywords and sentiment, we gain interpretable, data-driven insights into how language patterns reflect human opinions

 ---